 I asked you all on Instagram what your biggest challenge was when it came to macro food photography, and the most common answer was nailing focus – I hear ya!

-What makes a macro lens different?
+What is a macro lens?

 A macro lens is a special type of camera lens that has the ability to work with very short focusing distances, taking sharp images of very small subjects.

-So what does that mean?
+But what does that mean?

 A magnification ratio of 1:1 means that the ratio of the subject size on the sensor plane is the same, or greater than the actual real life size of your subject.
 That’s what makes macro lenses able to take those super sharp, close up images of things like insects.